 How it’s played: Players are assigned a mallet and matching colored ball, which they hit through wickets (little wire hoops) and attempt to hit stakes set up next to the beginning stake and turnaround stake.
 Recommended court size is 100 feet by 50 feet, although feel free to make a giant or miniature course, as space allows.
 Depending on which set of rules you’re following, the objective is to move through the course first, or to have your side’s ball(s) score more wickets than your opponent.

 Pros: Up to six people can play at a time, depending on the number of balls/mallets in your set.
-Croquet is easy to play and invites fun rivalry—as you’re allowed to knock a competitor’s ball away if your ball bumps into theirs.
-This game is truly embraced by all ages with easy-to-understand rules.
+Croquet is easy to play and invites fun rivalry: Knock a competitor’s ball away if your ball bumps into theirs.
+All ages can enjoy it because it has easy-to-understand rules.

 Cons: Croquet, like a quality Bocce Ball set, tends to be heavy and doesn’t compact well, so could pose storage issues.
 It also does best in low-cut lawn or at the park, so rule this one out for beach parties.
 While a quality set can run for over $100, you can also buy one at Walmart for about $25.

 These are just a handful of the fun games available.
-Don’t forget the newer to the market giant outdoor board games such as Connect 4 and Jenga that involve mental prowess and all ages can enjoy.
+Don’t forget the newer to the market giant outdoor board games such as Connect 4 and Jenga.
+They involve mental prowess and all ages can enjoy.
+Here’s a round-up of a few more of our favorite indoor games.

 Ultimately, whatever outdoor games you choose, make sure they have clear directions to prevent frustration and confusion among the guests.
 Also, on your party invite indicate that games will be the entertainment.
 Even so, you might have to be a bit of a cheerleader to get people out of their seats and moving. but in the end, it will be worth it.